sunfishcode/basic-text/docs/Background.md

 ## Form Feed

-Leaving U+C (Form Feed) out simplifies the system by reducing the set of things text can do.
-U+C does have [some uses], however it's fairly obscure and in many higher-level protocols it either already doesn't work or there are better alternatives.
+Pagination control is primarily a feature of higher-level protocols, and not part of most informal notions of "plain text".
+U+C does have [some uses] in practice, however it's fairly obscure, and often not recognized.

-And, there is some ambiguity about whether U+C is meant to position the cursor at the beginning of a line in the next page or at its previous column in the next page, and about whether it should be counted as starting a "new line", and it's not obviously worth the effort to try to describe what this control code does.
+And even in places where U+C is recognized, there is ambiguity about what it means.
+Implementations differ on whether it's meant to position the cursor at the beginning of a line in the next page or at its previous column in the next page.
+And, they differ on whether it should be considered a line terminator.

-And on devices where U+C clears the current screen, that's a significant side effect which could interfere with the visibility of other unrelated data.
+And, on devices where U+C clears the current screen, that's a significant side effect which could interfere with the visibility of other unrelated data.

-U+20 is chosen for translating U+C so that it continues to function as whitespace for parsing purposes, but doesn't indicate a new line or acquire any new meaning.
+So [Basic Text] excludes U+C. Lossy conversion translates it to U+20 so that it continues to function as whitespace for parsing purposes, but all ambiguity about its meaning is resolved.

 [some uses]: https://en.wikipedia.org/wiki/Page_break#Semantic_use

 ## Tab

-It might be tempting to disallow tab in a similar spirit of reducing the set of things that text can do, however Tab has much more mild effects, and lots of plain text in practice uses and sometimes even [depends on] Tab, so we allow it.
+It might be tempting to disallow tab on the basis of it being a control code primarily concerned with how text is aligned on the screen, which is typically considered a feature of higher-level protocols.
+However, Tab's effects are much more mild than other control codes, and in practice it has several uses, some of which [require] it, so we allow it.

-We can refer to it as just "Tab" though, rather than "Horizontal Tab", since we don't support Vertical Tab.
+We can refer to it as just "Tab" though, rather than "Horizontal Tab", since [Basic Text] excludes Vertical Tab.

 [depends on]: https://www.gnu.org/software/make/manual/html_node/Recipe-Syntax.html

 ## Backspace, Delete, Vertical Tab

-These do appear in some other "plain text" concepts, however they're very rare in practice.
+These do appear in some other "plain text" concepts, however they're rare in practice.
 Here, plain text is meant to mean text that doesn't include control codes for cursor positioning.
 Cursor positioning controls are widely used with terminals, but that's a different use case than what [Basic Text] is targeting.